 For the next steps, it is recommended to focus on enhancing stakeholder engagement and communication to sustain the momentum of change acceptance.
 Further investment in advanced analytics and compensation management software will enable more dynamic management of compensation structures.
 Regularly scheduled reviews of the compensation system, aligned with market benchmarks and internal performance metrics, will ensure the system remains competitive and equitable.
 Lastly, expanding the performance incentive schemes to include more diverse metrics could further align employee efforts with strategic objectives, driving innovation and market expansion.

-Source: Compensation Strategy Redesign for Semiconductor Manufacturer, Flevy Management Insights, 2024
+Source: Executive Compensation Strategy for Aerospace Leader in Competitive Market, Flevy Management Insights, Joseph Robinson, 2024

 Leverage the Experience of Experts.